 The Conference Organising Committee, or its agents, will not be responsible for any medical expenses, loss, damages or accidents during the Event.
 We would in particular draw your attention to the cancellation policy in respect of registration fees and accommodation.
 In the event that, for whatever reason, the Conference has to be cancelled or postponed, the Organising Committee, and/or its agents, will be responsible only for refund of monies received.
 We recommend that delegates insure themselves for medical and cancellation charges.

-The visa policy of the Republic of Macedonia requires foreign visitors entering the country to obtain a visa from a diplomatic representative, embassy or consulate in their country of residence or the closest location where the diplomatic representative can be found.
+The visa policy of the Republic of North Macedonia requires foreign visitors entering the country to obtain a visa from a diplomatic representative, embassy or consulate in their country of residence or the closest location where the diplomatic representative can be found.
 For more information see here.

-Citizens living in the European Union as well as the countries which are part of the Schengen Agreement can enter Macedonia and stay for up to 90 days during a six months period.
+Citizens living in the European Union as well as the countries which are part of the Schengen Agreement can enter North Macedonia and stay for up to 90 days during a six months period.
 No visa is required.
 The visa policy of the Schengen Area (including Switzerland, Bulgaria, Romania, Cyprus, Iceland, Liechtenstein, Norway and Croatia) grants 90 days free visa entry to the citizens living in the countries listed above.
 The Schengen area totals 26 member states.

 – A valid travel document (passport or valid Identity card)